Enrolled Students and Adult Learners

 DSST exams allow military personnel to further their educational goals while in the service – whether they are deployed or located on a military base.

 For over 30 years, DANTES has offered and supported voluntary educational programs on behalf of the U.S. Department of Defense.
-In 2006, DANTES authorized up-front funding of DSST exam fees for eligible military and their spouses at authorized National Test Centers that administer the Internet-based DSST exams.
+In 2006, DANTES authorized up-front funding of DSST exam fees for eligible military members at authorized National Test Centers that administer the Internet-based DSST exams.

 DANTES retesting policy: Please be advised that as of 11 December 2010, DANTES no longer funds retesting on a previously funded DSST exam title.
 However, service members may personally fund a retest of the same title if they do not receive a passing score.
 Please note that this is not a DSST or Prometric policy, this is a DANTES policy.